Natnsis/Asu_students_app/README.md

 # Welcome to asu students app👋

-This is a react native mobile app am planning to build to assist assosa university students in their day to day life
+This is a react native mobile app am planning to build to assist assosa university
 ### The app v1.0 will be released after finishing the core functionalities
 i hope it will give you a great experience😊